-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, (i) "For" the election of the four nominees for director, (ii) "For" the advisory approval of executive compensation, (iii) "For" the approval of an amendment to our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock, (iv) "For" the approval of the stock option exchange program, (v) "For" the ratification of the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2022, and (vi) "For" the authorization to adjourn the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 3.
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, (i) "For" the election of the four nominees for director, (ii) "For" the advisory approval of executive compensation, and (iii) "For" the ratification of the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2023.
 If any other matter is properly presented at the meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using their best judgment.